Matthew Johnson, Management

-Outside the classroom and work, Johnson has been a member of the University’s marching band
+Outside the classroom and work, Johnson was a member of the University’s marching band

 Looking ahead, he’d like to start his career in a leadership development program with a great company.
 He wants to work for a business that values its customers and employees.
 He feels ready to contribute.